North Dakota State Capitol: History

 The disaster required the construction of a new building during the Great Depression.
 The tower and wing were built between 1931 and 1934, at a cost of $2 million.
 Governor George F. Shafer broke ground for the building on August 13, 1932.
 Workers on the building were paid only 30 cents an hour and, after multiple worker strikes, the capitol grounds were administered by martial law in June 1933.
 The state sold half of the original capitol campus to defray the cost of construction.
 Artist Edgar Miller was brought in to do much of the interior design and decoration as well as the bas-relief sculptures on the facade which depict the human history of North Dakota.

 The new 19-story capitol was expected to provide ample space for years to come, however it quickly filled as the state government expanded.
-The Liberty Memorial Building, completed in 1924, was able to house some of the additional workers, but more space was needed by 1955 when construction began for the State Office Building.
-The building originally housed the Bismarck Junior College, but the Legislature purchased it in 1959.
-The 1960s was a period of rapid development of the grounds.
-In 1960, the new governor's residence replaced the old residence which was deteriorating.
-In 1980, expanding State Historical Society of North Dakota moved into the new North Dakota Heritage Center and in 1968, the North Dakota Department of Transportation occupied the building designed to provide it more office space.
-The Transportation Building is the last constructed on the campus to date, although a Judicial Wing was added onto the base of the capitol tower between 1977 and 1981.
-While the space needed by state government has increased since the original construction of the Capitol in the 1930s, the state's population has decreased.
+The Liberty Memorial Building, completed in 1924, had housed some state offices, but to meet the ongoing need for office space, the state purchased the original Bismarck Junior College building (erected on the southeast corner of the campus in 1955) in 1959.
+This was followed by a new governor's residence, erected in 1960 to replace a territorial-era residence south of the Capitol campus, and the North Dakota Department of Transportation building in 1968.
+The State Historical Society of North Dakota moved from the Liberty Memorial Building into the new North Dakota Heritage Center in 1980.
+The next major addition to the Capitol campus was the Judicial Wing (housing the North Dakota Supreme Court and related offices) on the east side of the Capitol Building in 1981.

 Layout

-The state capitol grounds has six buildings: the capitol building, the Department of Transportation Building, the North Dakota Heritage Center, the Liberty Memorial Building, the governor's residence, and the State Office Building.
-Additionally, the campus holds Myron Atkinson Park and the Capitol Park.
-Through the center of the grounds is the Capitol Mall, a large open field of grass with walking paths lined by American Elm trees.
+The state capitol grounds has five buildings: the capitol building, the Department of Transportation Building, the North Dakota Heritage Center, the Liberty Memorial Building, and the governor's residence.
+Also, the campus holds Myron Atkinson Park and the Capitol Park.
+Through the center of the grounds is the Capitol Mall, a large open field of grass with walking paths lined by American elm trees.
 The Mall was the site of the state's snow angel world record breaking in 2007, with 8,962 people sprawled out on the snow-covered mall; a picture was taken from the top of the Capitol tower.